Lyra0710/Geomagnetic-Storm-Detection/Maatrika/readme.md

-# Exploring and Analyzing Space Weather Data 🌌📊
+# Exploring and Analyzing the L1 and L2 Data🌌📊

 ## Repository Files 📁📄